Dobby85/hearthjs/README.md

 - Cron
 - ...

-You can find the complete documentation here
+You can find the complete documentation here: [www.hearthjs.io](http://www.hearthjs.io)